-Although related to the work of Irani, Rousso, and Peleg [25], [26], our approach models explicitly the occlusion of the background by the moving object, and we use the frames available to estimate the moving object template rather than just a single frame.
+Although related to the work of Irani et al. [26], [27], our approach models explicitly the occlusion of the background by the moving object, and we use the frames available to estimate the moving object template rather than just a single frame.
 Even when there is little contrast and the color of the moving object is very similar to the color of the background, our algorithm resolves accurately the moving object from the background, because it integrates over time existing small differences.
-Our approach also relates to the work of Jojic and Frey [32] in the sense that both approaches model the occlusion of the background by the moving object.
-However, our work is concerned with rigid shape, in contrast with [32] that is concerned with flexible shape.
-We can then exploit the rigidity of the object to derive a very simple algorithm that estimates with high accuracy the shape of the moving objects, the simplicity of our algorithm enables us to consider more general class of motions-translations and rotations-than [32] that restricts the motions to single pixel translations.
+Our approach also relates to the work of Jojic and Frey [33] in the sense that both approaches model the occlusion of the background by the moving object.
+However, our work is concerned with rigid shape, in contrast with [33] that is concerned with flexible shape.
+We can then exploit the rigidity of the object to derive a very simple algorithm that estimates with high accuracy the shape of the moving object, where all steps admit closed-form solutions.
+Although our work applies only to rigid moving objects, the simplicity of our algorithm enables us to consider more general class of motions-translations and rotations-than [33] that restricts the motions to single pixel translations.
 A final comment on our approach regards offline versus online and real time.
-Our approach, as [32], builds the object template by processing several frames.
+Our approach, as [33], builds the object template by processing several frames.
 This leads to an inherent delay so that we can accumulate a sufficient number of frames to resolve template ambiguities and to achieve high accuracy.
 The number of frames, and the corresponding delay, depends on the level of contrast between the moving object and the background and on the object texture; it may be acceptable or not acceptable in close-to-real time applications.
 In several sequences we tested, this number is on the order of tens of frames, requiring buffering the video from a fraction of a second to a few seconds.
-For example, with the "road traffic" video clip in section V, the maximum delay is 14 frames.
+For example, with the "road traffic" video clip in Section V, the maximum delay is 14 frames.

-Paper organization In section II, we state the segmentation problem.
+4) Paper Organization: In Section II, we state the segmentation problem.
 We define the notation, develop the observation model, and derive the penalized likelihood cost function.
-In section III, we address the minimization of the cost function.
+In Section III, we address the minimization of the cost function.
 To provide insight into the problem, we start by studying the ML estimation problem, i.e., when no penalizing term is present; we detail a two-step iterative method that minimizes this ML term of the cost function.
 Section IV deals with penalized likelihood estimation.
-We discuss when ML estimation is ill-posed and address the minimization of the complete penalized likelihood cost function.
-In section V, we describe experiments that demonstrate the performance of our algorithm.
+We discuss when ML estimation is ill posed and address the minimization of the complete penalized likelihood cost function.
+In Section V, we describe experiments that demonstrate the performance of our algorithm.
 Section VI concludes the paper.

-The model used in the paper and described in section II was introduced in [36].
-Preliminary versions of the ML-estimation step were presented in [36], [37], [38].
+The model used in the paper and described in Section II was introduced in [3].
+Preliminary versions of the ML-estimation step were presented in [3], [1], and [4].